 St Olaf's Church, Wasdale Head, Cumbria

 Amongst these wonders of God’s creation sits the little church of St Olaf’s – the parish church of Wasdale Head.
-The site has been the base of the Christian Community here for over 1000 years - though much of the present building only dates from circa 1550.
+The site has been the base of the Christian Community here for over 1000 years - though the present building only dates from circa 1525-1550.
 St Olaf's can quite accurately be described as a little stable, with pews, ancient beams and a flagstone floor - a perfect place to worship God.
+Do come and visit us!

-We are longing to be fully open again.
-Each year we welcome many thousands of visitors from around the world - in 2019 we welcomed visitors from 43 countries, and 7 of the world's 8 continents.
+Each year we welcome visitors from all over the world.
 With only a track and a footpath leading to the church, most are walkers or climbers on their way to and from some of England's finest fells.
 Many call in for quiet moments of prayer or meditation, and enjoy the silence amidst the grandeur and permanence of God's creation.
 St Olaf's simplicity and smallness is what people love.

-The parish of Gosforth & Wasdale is committed to the safeguarding of children, young people and adults.
-We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officers, Steven & Susan Round.
-Their contact details are: [email protected]
+The parish of Gosforth & Wasdale is committed to safeguarding children, young people and adults.
+Any matters of concern should be reported to our Parish Safeguarding Officers, Steven & Susan Round, or if appropriate to the local authority or the police.
+Our Parish Safeguarding Officers' contact details are - email [email protected] - phone 01946 841 626.

 St Cuthbert, Seascale is an Anglican Church on the coast of West Cumbria.
 It is in the Benefice of Seatallan, in Calder Deanery, the Diocese of Carlisle.
-It is a member of the ecumenical Mission Community of South Calder.
+It is a member of the ecumenical South Calder Mission Community .

 St Michael & All Angels